zeugri/taranisSoundGen/README.md

 ### macOS

 No requirements, the ```opentxSoundGen.sh``` script will use the system command ```say``` to produce the sound files.

+Optionnally you can install mplayer (via brew or macports for instance) and use the ```-p processor``` option in order to get sounds produced via Google tts / mplayer.

 ### Linux / Unix